paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/workshopundeclaredinterests.md

 We will need a list to work from, ideally an [official one](https://www.gov.uk/government/ministers#cabinet-ministers)

+You can use this formula to scrape those names: `=importxml("https://www.gov.uk/government/ministers#cabinet-ministers","//li/h3/a")`

 And you will need their existing [declarations of interests](https://www.gov.uk/government/publications/list-of-ministers-interests)

 ## Allocate the work